sausheong/goids/README.md

 }
 ```

 Position and color is pretty easy to understand.
 Velocity here is not simply the speed the goid is moving but also direction it is moving.
 In this case, `Vx` and `Vy` is how far away the goid is going to be away the next loop, and also directionally where it's going to be.
-Mathematically speaking, while `X` and `Y` is the _scalar_ position (it tells you how far away from position (0,0) on a 2D plane), `Vx` and `Vy` is a [_vector_](http://mathinsight.org/vector_introduction).
+Mathematically speaking, while `X` and `Y` is the _scalar_ position (it tells you how far away from origin on a 2D plane), `Vx` and `Vy` is a [_vector_](http://mathinsight.org/vector_introduction).

 Creating goids is relatively simple.
 Each goid must be within the window and its starting velocity is smaller than its size.